 Artificial intelligence (AI) is becoming increasingly adopted across various disciplines.
 The integration of artificial intelligence technologies into medical research introduces significant ethical challenges that necessitate the strengthening of ethical frameworks (1).
-Specifically, in midwifery and reproductive health research-a field defined by profound ethical sensitivity and human impact-the use of AI tools for tasks like manuscript drafting, literature review, and hypothesis generation poses a new set of ethical imperatives requiring urgent scholarly consensus.
+Specifically, in midwifery and reproductive health research-a field defined by profound ethical sensitivity and human impact-the use of AI tools like large language models (LLMs) to draft manuscripts, generate literature reviews, or even formulate hypotheses presents a new frontier of ethical challenges that the scientific community must urgently address (2).

-While AI offers significant benefits-such as increased efficiency, reduced workload, and enhanced precision-they also raise pressing ethical concerns regarding authorship, transparency, privacy, accountability, data reproducibility, trustworthiness, fairness. objectivity and scientific integrity (2-3).
+While AI offers significant benefits-such as increased efficiency, reduced workload, and enhanced precision-they also raise pressing concerns regarding ethical authorship. transparency, data privacy, accountability, reproducibility, trustworthiness, fairness, objectivity and scientific integrity (2-3).
 This editorial explores the current and potential uses of AI in midwifery and reproductive health research, highlighting ethical considerations associated with its implementation, particularly in the realm of academic writing and research dissemination.

 A major ethical challenge is the question of authorship.
-Current guidelines from the International Committee of Medical Journal Editors (ICMJE) emphasize that authorship should be based on substantial contributions to the conception, design, interpretation, final approval of the manuscript and accountability.
-Since AI lacks consciousness, intent, and ethical agency, the ethical standards do not recognize AI as an author.
-So, although a clear standard is not yet established, it is generally appropriate to disclose the use of artificial intelligence in manuscript preparation (4).
+Current guidelines from the

+International Committee of Medical Journal Editors (ICMJE) emphasize that authorship should be based on substantial contributions to the conception, design, interpretation, final approval of the manuscript and accountability (4).
+Since AI lacks consciousness, intent, and ethical agency, the prevailing practices and ethical standards do not recognize AI as an author.
+Although a clear standard has yet to be established, it is generally considered appropriate to explain how artificial intelligence tools were utilized in the preparation of a manuscript (5).

 Another ethical dilemma lies in the potential misuse of generative AI, which is worse than plagiarism, to bypass rigorous academic standards, especially among students and early-career researchers under pressure to publish.
-There is concern that some may use AI to write entire sections of manuscripts without adequate oversight, potentially compromising the quality of research and undermining the principles of academic honesty (5).
+There is concern that some may use AI to write entire sections of manuscripts without adequate oversight, potentially compromising the quality of research and undermining the principles of academic honesty (6).

 Misuse of AI leads to another key concern i.e. transparency and disclosure.
-In response, a growing number of journals are updating their policies to require explicit statements regarding the use of AI in manuscript preparation.
+In response a growing number of journals are updating their policies to require explicit statements regarding the use of AI in manuscript preparation.
 This transparency is essential to maintain the integrity of the peer-review process and to ensure that readers can assess the origin of the content (2).
 Furthermore, editorial boards and peer reviewers must be equipped with tools and knowledge to detect AI-generated content and ensure its compliance with ethical standards.

-\ Corresponding author: Robab Latifnejad Roudsari, Professor, Nursing and Midwifery Care Research Center, Mashhad University of Medical Sciences, Mashhad, Iran.
+^{} Corresponding author: Robab Latifnejad Roudsari, Professor, Nursing and Midwifery Care Research Center, Mashhad University of Medical Sciences, Mashhad, Iran.
 Tel: 05138591511; Email: rlatifnejad@yahoo.com, LatifnejadR@mums.ac.ir

 Moreover, there are growing concerns about bias and equity in AI-generated research.
-AI models are trained on existing datasets, which often reflect historical biases in healthcare literature.
-This can lead to skewed representations of certain populations. reinforcing disparities in maternal reproductive health research.
-For instance, if an AI model is trained primarily on data from highincome countries, it may not accurately represent the reproductive health needs or outcomes of populations in low- and middleincome settings (6).
-This raises ethical questions about inclusivity and the potential reinforcement of global health disparities through AI-assisted research.
+AI models are trained on existing datasets, which often reflect historical biases in healthcare This literature. can lead to skewed representations of certain populations, reinforcing disparities in maternal and reproductive health research.
+For instance, if an AI model is trained primarily on data from highincome countries, it may not accurately represent the reproductive health needs or outcomes of populations in low- and middleincome settings (7).
+This raises ethical questions inclusivity and the potential reinforcement of global health disparities through AI-assisted research.